icyrizard/cliq-cqrs-products/README.md

 a QueryBus to find the correct **QueryHandler**.

-Thus separating the writes from the reads and using the **CommandBus** and **QueryBus** to find the correct handlers, it's becomes scalable and easier to use in a microservice architecture.
-Any hooked up microservice can send a command to the **CommandBus** or a query to the **QueryBus** and the correct handler will be found and executed.
+Thus separating the writes from the reads and using the **CommandBus** and **QueryBus** to find the correct handlers, it becomes a lot more scalable and easier to use in a microservice architecture.
+Any hooked up service can send a command to the **CommandBus** or a query to the **QueryBus** - thus finding other (micro)services that can handle any task it has subscribed to.
 It makes the system more loosely coupled but also `eventually consistent`.
-It's very important to note that such a system is eventually consistent.
 The representation of the data is a mere projection of the events that have happened.
 Making it so that only when you interpret the events in the correct order, you will get the correct representation of the data.

 ### About the EventStore